 - Attention to detail to coordinate scheduling and billing information for large facilities

 Prepare for a Medical and Health Services Manager Career

 Public health professionals are challenged to bring superior leadership skills, management ability, and public health expertise to their roles to address community health concerns.
 One way to cultivate these critical skills is by enrolling in a program such as Ohio University’s online Master of Public Health.
 In this program, students have the opportunity to master the leadership and management competencies needed to thrive as a medical and health services manager.

 The Ohio University MPH is one of a handful of MPH programs that provide a deeper level of expertise on rural health care disparities.
-The online MPH offers students the knowledge to protect the health of vulnerable and underserved communities, creating graduates well positioned for careers in local and state health departments, community-based organizations, and government and global health facilities.
-Students experience a hands-on practicum with real-world learning opportunities at public health organizations.
+The online MPH offers students the knowledge to protect the health of vulnerable and underserved communities, creating graduates well-positioned for careers in local and state health departments, community-based organizations, and government and global health facilities.
+Students experience hands-on practicum with real-world learning opportunities at public health organizations.
 Embark on a rewarding career in public health today by learning more about the Ohio University online MPH.

 American Public Health Association, What Is Public Health?